judilsteve/VerySimpleFileHost/README.md

 # Configuration

 There are two main configuration files for VSFH.
-The first is `/usr/bin/vsfh/.env`.
+The first is `/etc/vsfh/.env`.
 This file defines the shared directory, and the ports that VSFH listens on.
-All other configuration lives in `/usr/bin/vsfh/vsfh-server/appsettings.json`.
-Use `appsettings.Default.json` as a reference.
+All other configuration lives in `/etc/vsfh/appsettings.json`.
+Use `appsettings.Default.json` as a reference for building your own `appsettings.json`.

 # Disclaimer
 Although all care has been taken to make VSFH as secure as possible, it has not been independently audited for vulnerabilities.
 You run VSFH (and expose it to the internet) at your own risk.